vspaceone/LabelGenerator/README.md

 ```

 ## Contribute
 We use [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for the development.
-So please use the branch names `develop`, `featureX`, ... and use PullRequests for your contributions.
+So please use the branch names `develop`, `feature/`, ... and use PullRequests for your contributions.

 ## Licence
 Please find the licence here [licence](LICENCE.md).